DjangoForAll/Django-Course/Level_6/2_Class_based_views/Script/Readme.md

 {% endfor %}
 ```

-paginator is a vairable that django provides, its a class that handles pagination, Here we are generating Anchor Tags for each page, each page is a redirection to the listing page with the page number, each route also has the serach term in the url, this is required since the page number wont make much sense without it.
+paginator is a variable that django provides, its a class that handles pagination, Here we are generating Anchor Tags for each page, each page is a redirection to the listing page with the page number, each route also has the search term in the url, this is required since the page number wont make much sense without it.

 Imagine you search for `milk` in the todo and select the second page, now if the search term is not applied to the second page, the second page would not make much sense right?
 Propogating the search term will provide the correct results.